aydengidley/Kairos/README.md

 - **Deployment:** Vercel (auto-build on push)
 - **Frontend Goals:** Minimalistic, soft tactical-style UI; optimized for clarity
 - **Potential Backend:** Supabase or Firebase; used for future data storage, real-time updates, and scalability

+>[!IMPORTANT]
+>I plan to eventually make this repo private as I move public-facing information to the website itself to limit security concerns and since its main purpose is to push changes to the website anyways